-- To create a hook: - 1 In the Certify Navigation pane, click Extensions. - 2 In the Navigation tree, select Extensions > Hooks > Result. - 3 Right-click in the Summary pane and select New Hook.
+• To create a hook:

+- 1 In the Certify Navigation pane, click Extensions. - 2 In the Navigation tree, select Extensions > Hooks > Result. - 3 Right-click in the Summary pane and select New Hook.

-The New Hook dialog opens.
+The New Hook dialog box appears.

-C New Hoo k ×
+New Hoo ×

-Name 1
+Name

 Description

 Path

-Type Results Ŧ
+Type Results

 OK Cancel

-- 4 In the Name field, enter Jira. - 5 In the Description field, enter Jira Hook. - 6 In the Path field, enter the path where the JiraIntegration.exe file is found in the Worksoft Certify client folder:
+- 4 In the Name field, type Jira. - 5 In the Description field, type Jira Hook. - 6 In the Path field, type the path where the JiraIntegration.exe file is found in the Worksoft Certify client folder: